SX-Aurora/Vftrace/README.md

 In the default setting, a text file is created containing a runtime profile of the application.

 ## Download
-You can clone the current version of the vftrace from github.
+You can clone the current version of Vftrace from github.
 The third party tools are included in the git repository as submodules, for your convinience.

 ```bash
 git clone --recursive https://github.com/SX-Aurora/Vftrace.git